Move Schedules: Fast persistence computations in coarse dynamic settings: Introduction

-By making stronger assumptions on the underlying topological space, restricting the homological dimension, or targeting a weaker invariant (e.g. Betti numbers), one can usually obtain faster or alternative approaches recording information related to persistence.
-For example, Attali et al.~\cite{attali2009persistence} give a linear time algorithm (under the $\texttt{word RAM}$ model of computation) for computing persistence on graphs.
+By making stronger assumptions on the underlying topological space, restricting the homological dimension, or targeting a weaker invariant (e.g. Betti numbers), one can usually obtain faster algorithms.
+For example, Attali et al.~\cite{attali2009persistence} give a linear time algorithm for computing persistence on graphs.
 In the same paper, they describe how to obtain $\epsilon$-simplifications of $1$-dimensional persistence diagrams for filtered $2$-manifolds by using duality and symmetry theorems.
-Along a similar vein, Edelsbrunner et. al.~\cite{edelsbrunner2000topological} give a fast incremental algorithm for computing persistent Betti numbers up to dimension $2$, again by utilizing symmetry, duality, and ``time-reversal''~\cite{delfinado1995incremental}.
-Chen et. al.~\cite{chen2013output} give an output-sensitive method for computing persistent homology, utilizing the property that certain submatrices of $D$ have the same rank as $R$, which they exploit through fast sub-quadratic sparse-matrix rank algorithms.
+Along a similar vein, Edelsbrunner et al.~\cite{edelsbrunner2000topological} give a fast incremental algorithm for computing persistent Betti numbers up to dimension $2$, again by utilizing symmetry, duality, and ``time-reversal''~\cite{delfinado1995incremental}.
+Chen \& Kerber~\cite{chen2013output} give an output-sensitive method for computing persistent homology, utilizing the property that certain submatrices of $D$ have the same rank as $R$, which they exploit through fast sub-cubic rank algorithms specialized for sparse-matrices.

 If zeroth homology is the only dimension of interest, computing and updating both the persistence and rank information is greatly simplified.
-For example, if the relations are available a-priori, obtaining a tree representation fully characterizing the connectivity of the underlying space (also known as the \emph{incremental connectivity} problem) takes just $O(\alpha(n) n)$ time using the disjoint-set data structure, where $\alpha(n)$ is the extremely slow-growing inverse Ackermann function.
-Adapting this approach to the time-varying setting, Oesterling et al.~\cite{oesterling2015computing} give a $O(e)$-per-update algorithm that allows one to maintain a \emph{merge tree} with $e$ edges, associated to the filtration parameter changing continuously over time.
-If only the zeroth-dimensional Betti numbers are needed for a particular application, this problem reduces even further to tracking the connected components of a dynamic graph---sometimes referred to as the \emph{dynamic connectivity problem}, which can be efficiently solved in amortized $O(\log n)$ query and update times using either Link-cut trees or multi-level Euler tour trees~\cite{kapron2013dynamic}.
+For example, if the edges of the graph are in filtered order a priori, obtaining a tree representation fully characterizing the connectivity of the underlying space (also known as the \emph{incremental connectivity} problem) takes just $O(\alpha(n) n)$ time using the disjoint-set data structure, where $\alpha(n)$ is the extremely slow-growing inverse Ackermann function.
+Adapting this approach to the time-varying setting, Oesterling et al.~\cite{oesterling2015computing} give an algorithm that maintains a \emph{merge tree} with $e$ edges in $O(e)$ time per-update.
+If only Betti numbers are needed, the zeroth-dimension problem reduces even further to the \emph{dynamic connectivity problem}, which can be efficiently solved in amortized $O(\log n)$ query and update times using either Link-cut trees or multi-level Euler tour trees~\cite{kapron2013dynamic}.